aman3loq/transaction_categorization/README.md

   > frequent pattern mining

-  > creation of grammar based on frequent patterns
+  > creation of grammar based on frequent patterns (mannualy)

   > tagging grammar to the cleansed data